SystemCraftsman/strimzi-kafka-cli/examples/5_connect/readme.md

 Apart from the `plugin.path`, we can do a few changes like changing the offset storage to a topic instead of a file and disabling the key/value converter schemas because we will just barely need to see the data itself; we don't need the JSON schemas.

+Lastly change the `bootstrap.servers` value to `my-cluster-kafka-bootstrap:9092`, as `my-cluster-kafka-bootstrap` is the `my-cluster` Kafka cluster's Kubernetes internal host name that is provided by a Kubernetes Service.

 So the final `connect.properties` file should look like this:

 ```properties